 - focused energy and attention,

-- getting to the heart of the matter,
+- getting to the heart of the matter, revealing the truth

 - a matter that is important close and personal,